awsdocs/aws-php-developers-guide/doc_source/service_dynamodb-session-handler.rst

 #.
 Create your sessions table in an AWS Region that is geographically closest to or in the same Region as your application
    servers.
 This ensures the lowest latency between your application and |DDB| database.
 #.
 Choose the provisioned throughput capacity of your sessions table carefully.
 Take into account the expected traffic
    to your application and the expected size of your sessions.
+Alternatively use the 'On Demand' Read/Write capacity mode for your table.
 #.
 Monitor your consumed throughput through the AWS Management Console or with |CWlong|, and adjust your
    throughput settings as needed to meet the demands of your application.
 #.
 Keep the size of your sessions small (ideally less than 1 KB).
 Small sessions perform better and require less